$100 Invested In This Stock 10 Years Ago Would Be Worth $400 Today - Benzinga

-Allstate ALL has outperformed the market over the past 10 years by 3.43% on an annualized basis producing an average annual return of 14.38%.
-Currently, Allstate has a market capitalization of $35.85 billion.
+Illumina ILMN has outperformed the market over the past 10 years by 4.8% on an annualized basis producing an average annual return of 15.31%.
+Currently, Illumina has a market capitalization of $27.77 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.